STMicroelectronics/Mp1AmpSTSDK_Python/README.md

 This python package is meant to be run on the MP1-DK2 board only, this is because of the subtending HW dependecies (eg. kernel drv object, OpenAMP RpMsg, Shared Memory and associated M4 slave processor FW to communicate with)

 ## Python dependencies
-The CommSTSDK_Python depends on the following:
+The Mp1AmpSTSDK_Python depends on the following:
  - pyserial
  The above dependencies are automatically resolved during pip3 install phase or within the dedicate Yocto layer